Certified Organic by Ecocert Canada

 Used for centuries for their health benefits including antiviral and anti cancer properties and to regulate the production of cytokines.

-Chaga is a natural remedy that can help reduce inflammation, boost the immune system, reduce ldl cholesterol and fight cancer.
-It is also high in antioxidants and may help prevent heart disease and blood clotting and help with rheumatoid arthritis.
-Chaga mushroom is considered generally safe.
+It is a natural remedy that can help reduce inflammation, boost the immune system, reduce ldl cholesterol, fighting cancer and many types of disease including colon cancer.
+It is also high in antioxidants chaga mushroom may help prevent heart disease and blood clotting and help with rheumatoid arthritis.
+The mushroom is considered generally safe.

 What Does Chaga Taste Like?